-Join Eric Wing for an in-depth discussion in this video Tagging panels and devices, part of Fire-Alarm Systems Design with Revit.
+Join Eric Wing for an in-depth discussion in this video Tagging panels and devices, part of Revit: Fire-Alarm Systems Design (2015).

 - Let's see how we can start tagging our stuff.…Well, I'd say all the hard work is done.…Items have been placed in the model,…they've been named and circuited,…now it's just a matter of labeling everything.…To get started, let's jump into Revit.…I'm gonna jump in my tagging model,…but you can go into any model…that you want to tag.…In the project browser, under Fire Alarm,…let's go to Floor Plans,…let's go to Level 1.…Let's zoom in on my favorite room board,…room 124.…Now, this wire actually has some information in it.…

 Let's pull that information out.…On the Quick Access toolbar,…I wanna click on Tag by Category.…I want to click a Leader,…Now I want to have a Free End.…So what I'm gonna do,…is I'm gonna grab this arrow right here,…I'm gonna pick a point right here,…I'm gonna come down, I'm gonna come over.…So what does that even mean, 3?…Well, we'll take a look in a second.…First thing I want to do is fix up this arrow.…Select the number 3, click on Edit Type.…

 For the Leader Arrowhead, I want to scroll down…to Dot Open 1/16".…